 Bright sun, poor ice delay outdoor NHL game at Lake Tahoe

 STATELINE, Nev.
-(AP) — The outdoor game between the Vegas Golden Knights and Colorado Avalanche is being delayed after the first period because of poor ice conditions caused by the bright sun at Lake Tahoe.
+(AP) — The setting was spectacular but the ice conditions were far from it, leading to a more than eight-hour delay between the first and second period of the outdoor game between the Vegas Golden Knights and Colorado Avalanche at Lake Tahoe.

-The NHL called for the extended break after a first period that featured several players and officials falling on rough patches on the ice.
-The sun made it difficult to keep a smooth surface and workers spent time trying to patch holes throughout the period.

-The officials met with the captains and league officials to discuss the conditions and the game was delayed for an undetermined amount of time as workers put the cover back on the ice.
+The NHL decided to halt the game Saturday afternoon because bright sun and temperatures hovering around freezing led to poor ice conditions that had players and officials repeatedly falling because of holes on the ice.

 The game at Edgewood Tahoe Resort will now start at 4:30 p.m.
 PST.
 It had originally been scheduled for a noon local start and then was moved back to 11 a.m. earlier in the week because of the forecast.